-Our API mapping function is made available to users (in our Growth License and above) to self build connectors.
+Our API mapping function is made available to users (in our Growth License and above) to self-build connectors.
 These are the same tools we use internally, resulting in a fully workable application connector when complete.

 The process has been refined over the years, including ways to shortcut defining an API’s endpoints; from importing Swagger/OpenAPI documentation to pasting in sample JSON.

 You don’t necessarily need to be a full-stack developer to build your own connector as the toolkit is guided and easy to configure.
-However the more development centric also have the option to customise connectors with their own code.
+However the more developed centric also have the option to customise connectors with their own code.

-Whilst all of the connectors in our library are built and maintained by us, any that you create using the tool will be maintained by you.
+Whilst all of the connectors in our library are built and maintained by us, and that you create using the tool will be maintained by you.
 Don’t worry, we include versioning to help you iterate on your connector work.

 Want to get there even quicker, then check out our……

-Whilst these are great for testing, we wouldn’t recommend them for long-term production level integrations – a connector built specifically for an application is always going to outperform a generic connector.
+Whilst these are great for testing, we wouldn’t recommend them for long-term production-level integrations – a connector built specifically for an application is always going to outperform a generic connector.
 Generic connectors will, however, allow you to prove your use case in no time at all!